 - 1. Prepare the SAT data file: - a.
-Divide the dataset into assessments that occurred before March 1, 2016, and assessments that occurred on or after March 1, 2016. - b.
+Divide the dataset into assessments that occurred before March 1, 2016, and assessments that occurred on or after March 1, 2016.7 - b.
 For assessments that occurred before March 1, 2016: - Keep a single record for each student containing the student's best pre-March 1st score in each subject area, even if those scores came from different test dates. - c.
 For assessments that occurred on or after March 1, 2016: - Keep a single record for each student containing the student's best post-March 1st score in each subject area, even if those scores came from different test dates. - d.
 Re-combine the datasets. - e.
 If a student has a record in both the pre-March 1st and post-March 1st datasets, keep both records.
 Otherwise, students should have only one record. - 2.
 Prepare the ACT data file: - a.
 Keep a single record for each student containing the student's best scores in each of the four subject areas (English, Math, Reading, and Science). - i.
 If a student has more than one entry in the file, use their best score for each subject area, even if those scores came from different test dates. - 3.
 Prepare the enrollment data file: - a.
 Keep only 12th graders. - b.
 Keep only students whose exit codes indicate that they graduated or are still enrolled as 12th graders. - c.
-Keep only students who were enrolled at a single school for at least 165 days. - 4.
-Combine the enrollment data set with the prepared SAT and ACT data sets, matching the students who took one or both tests to their scores. - 5.
-Assign a college-ready flag: - a.
-COLLEGE-READY if the student met the college-ready standard on either or both assessments: - i.
-The student took the SAT before March 1, 2016, and his or her Composite SAT score (the sum of the three subject area scores reading, mathematics, and writing) was greater than or equal to 1550, OR - ii.
-The student took the SAT on or after March 1, 2016, and met both subject-specific benchmarks:
+Keep only students who were enrolled as 12th graders at the school for at least 165 days. - 4.
+Combine the enrollment data set with the prepared SAT and ACT data sets, matching the students who took one or both tests to their scores. - Assign a college-ready flag:

+a.
+COLLEGE-READY if the student met the college-ready standard on either or both assessments:

+The student took the SAT before March 1, 2016, and his or her Composite SAT score (the sum of the three subject area scores - reading, mathematics, and writing) was greater than or equal to 1550, OR

-&lt;sup>8 The College Board updated the SAT in March 2016, including a revision of the scoring system.
+7 The College Board updated the SAT in March 2016, including a revision of the scoring system.
 The SPR considers a student to have demonstrated college readiness if they scored as such according to the scoring system at the time they took the exam.